kgiusti/rsyslog-omamqp1/external/python/README.md

     qpid-config add queue rsyslogd

-Alternatively, the target can be dynamically created by configuring a queue-pattern (or topic-pattern) that matches the target.
+Alternatively, the target can be created on demand by configuring a queue-pattern (or topic-pattern) that matches the target.
 To do this, add a _queue-patterns_ (or _topic_patterns_) directive to the qpidd configuration file /etc/qpid/qpidd.conf.